 These days, it’s hard for many to stay committed, as commitment isn’t something that many people seem to want in a relationship.
 The constant “You’re cute, I like you, but I don’t want this to be serious” is getting old now.

-It’s understandable for young people to want to experiment and have fun before making the decision on if they want to settle down.
+For Millennial dating, it is understandable for young people to want to experiment and have fun before making the decision on if they want to settle down.
 However, this doesn’t make our generation’s obsession with social media and cravings for intimacy any healthier.
 Dating is no longer taken as seriously, and with social media apps having taken over, it’s hard to tell when a relationship is truly genuine or not.
 It can be hard to tell when someone is looking for a relationship or when they’re looking for a one-night stand, and playing mind games isn’t fun for anyone.

 As millennials are known as the “hookup generation,” (thank you, Netflix and chill) it’s hard to take anyone seriously these days.
 Thanks to technology, it’s easy to cut someone off as you’re not forced into any awkward face-to-face interactions if you don’t want to, increasing the art of ghosting.